bpieniak/otomoto-webscrape/README.md

 Script webscraping car offers from car advertisement site [Otomoto.pl](https://www.otomoto.pl/).

+Script used to collect data for [Kaggle dataset](https://www.kaggle.com/bartoszpieniak/poland-cars-for-sale-dataset).

 Use only when you have enough time.
 For full scrape you need few hours.

 ### Usage